 Have Basic Technology 'Literacy'

-If you're going to take a hybrid course, you should be comfortable enough with computers to be able to (at least) do the following: upload and download files to Blackboard, search and browse the Web, use email, and interact on a discussion forum or bulletin board.
+If you're going to take a hybrid course, you should be comfortable enough with computers to be able to (at least) do the following: upload and download files to Canvas, search and browse the Web, use email, and interact on a discussion forum or bulletin board.
 You should also know how to download appropriate plug-ins if one is needed to read or view a file.

 You should be able to type well, and be able to use basic programs such as Word.
 Some courses will require you to know how to use other computer programs such as Excel, PowerPoint or Photoshop, so you should check out the course syllabus as early as possible to find out whether you will be able to meet the computer requirements.